-A new discovery (that I made many years ago, and that’s been officially published in my recent book “Written In Stone”) challenges―if not rewrites―ancient history by showing how the world’s first cultures mysteriously shared the same religious icon.
+A new discovery (that I made many years ago, and that’s been officially published in my 2011 book “Written In Stone”) challenges―if not rewrites―ancient history by showing how the world’s first cultures mysteriously shared the same religious icon.
 From the Egyptians to the Assyrians, the pre-Incas to the Europeans, the icon is ubiquitous.
 Is it the lost symbol of a forgotten Golden Age religion that flourished globally in the remote past?
 How can it not be?

 The same icon etched in stone atop temple doors on opposite sides of the world.

 Left: Gate of the Sun in Tiahuanaco, Bolivia.
 Right: Temple of Hadrian in Ephesus, Turkey.